I'm just waiting for a couple things to be spit out from the printer, and I'll be right with you.

 She's going to fly over there on one of Obama's 429 airplanes.

-Do you know that Obama's corporate fleet is 429 airplanes, not to mention the helicopters and other things.
+Do you know that Obama's corporate fleet is 429 airplanes, not to mention the helicopters and other things?

-And the plane that flies them over there is going to have to deadhead back with nobody on it because she'll go back with him on uh on the big corporate jet, Air Force One.
+And the plane that flies them over there is going to have to deadhead back with nobody on it because she'll go back with him on the big corporate jet, Air Force One.

-Uh, just some casual observations.
+Just some casual observations.

 He said, now let me be clear.